vinigam/NLW4-Trilha-Nodejs/README.md

 # NLW4-TrilhaNodejs
-api that sends email to users and collect their ratings about the '' company ''
+api that sends email to users and calculate net promoter using their ratings about the '' company ''

 #Running
 Install all needed dependencies and run :<br>